3milyhoung/3milyhoung/README.md

-## Welcome! 😁
+## Hey! 😁

-I'm currently working on creating a portfolio for the duration of the KKCF program.

-I hope to dual major in Management Information Systems and Design when I enter college.
+My name is Emily, and I'm currently working on creating a portfolio for the duration of the KKCF program.
+Additionally, I plan to dual major in Management Information Systems and Design upon entering college.
+I love to draw, paint, and create crafts.
+I enjoy using Figma to create visuals for logos, websites, etc.

 <!--